r00t-3xp10it/hacking-material-books/obfuscation/working-with-certificates.md

 **Remark:** After beeing signed, the PS script can not be changed under the risk of breaking cert code block

 **Remark:** Remmenber that this certificate its only valid for the Local Machine (current PC) were it was been stored..
-That meens if we port the PS script to a remote machine it will not execute, because remote machine does not contain this certificate in there certificate store ...
+That means if we port the PS script to a remote machine it will not execute, because remote machine does not contain this certificate in there certificate store ...

 <br />